fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-10-28】[dotnet / eShopSupport](https://github.com/dotnet/eShopSupport) - A reference  NET application using AI for a customer support ticketing system
 * 【2024-10-27】[GSSoC24 / Postman-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge.
 * 【2024-10-26】[code-charity / youtube](https://github.com/code-charity/youtube) - [top~1 open YouTube & Video browser-extension] - Enrich your experience & choice! 🧰180+ options & clever features 📌set+forget📌Longest-standing(been tough).
 Please join🧩us👨‍👩‍👧‍👧 ..⋮ {playback|content discovery|player|extra buttons|distractions|related videos|shorts|ads|quality|codec|full tab|full screen}
 * 【2024-10-26】[GSSoC24 / Postman\-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge